 (b) in the case of a body corporate — a fine of $100 000.

-[Regulation 15 inserted in Gazette 8 May 2009 p.
-1494-5; amended in Gazette 5 Mar 2010 p.
-842; 10 May 2011 p.
-1664.]
+[Regulation 15 inserted: Gazette 2 Oct 2018 p.
+3788.

 16. Defences in case of demolition

-(1) It is a defence to a charge of an offence under regulation 13(a) or 14(a) for the person charged to prove that the new owner gave a notice of intended demolition.
+(1) It is a defence to a charge of an offence under regulation 13(a) or 14(a) for the person charged to prove that the new owner of the transferred residential premises gave a notice of intended demolition.

-(2) It is a defence to a charge of an offence under regulation 14(d) or 15 for the person charged to prove that the person had, before the charge was laid, arranged for the demolition of the premises on or before a date that is not more than 6 months after the second anniversary of the commencement day.
+(2) It is a defence to a charge of an offence under regulation 15 for the person charged to prove that the person had, before the charge was laid, arranged for the demolition of the premises.

-[Regulation 16 inserted in Gazette 10 May 2011 p.
-1665.]
+[Regulation 16 inserted: Gazette 10 May 2011 p.
+1665; amended: Gazette 2 Oct 2018 p.
+3788-9.]

-[17.
-Deleted in Gazette 10 May 2011 p.
-1665.]
+17. Transportable structures or vehicles used for accommodation

+Subject to any exemption under regulation 18, an owner of a transportable structure or vehicle that constitutes or is intended to constitute a place of residence or accommodation, whether short or long-term, must ensure that at least 1 residual current device is installed in relation to the structure or vehicle in accordance with AS/NZS 3001:2008 Electrical installations — Transportable structures and vehicles including their site supplies.

+Penalty:

+(a) in the case of an individual — a fine of $15 000;

+(b) in the case of a body corporate — a fine of $100 000.

+[Regulation 17 inserted: Gazette 2 Oct 2018 p.
+3789.

 18. Director may grant temporary exemptions

-(1) The Director may, by notice in writing, exempt an owner of residential premises from the requirements of regulation 13, 14 or 15, for such period, and on such conditions, as the Director considers appropriate and are set out in that notice.
+(1) The Director may, by notice in writing, exempt an owner of residential premises or a transportable structure or vehicle from the requirements of regulation 13, 14, 15 or 17, for such period, and on such conditions, as the Director considers appropriate and are set out in that notice.

 (2) The Director must not grant an exemption under subregulation (1) unless the Director is satisfied that —